 No Full

 Exercise Exercise

-Per Share \$ 0.78 \$ 0.78
+Per Share \$ \$

-Total \$ 1,640,648 \$ 1,886,348
+Total \$ \$

-Proceeds, before expenses, to us \$ 25,662,000 \$ 29,511,300
+Proceeds, before expenses, to us \$ \$

-Proceeds, before expenses, to the selling stockholders \$ 41,487 \$ 41,487
+Proceeds, before expenses, to the selling stockholders \$ \$

-In addition to the underwriting discounts and commissions to be paid by us, we have agreed to reimburse FBR for certain of its out-of-pocket expenses incurred in connection with this offering up to \$600,000 in the aggregate, including road show costs and expenses incurred in connection with this offering, and FBR's disbursements for the fees and expenses of underwriters' counsel.
+In addition to the underwriting discounts and commissions to be paid by us, we have agreed to reimburse FBR for certain of its out-of-pocket expenses incurred in connection with this offering up to

+\$600,000 in the aggregate, including road show costs and expenses incurred in connection with this offering, and FBR's disbursements for the fees and expenses of underwriters' counsel.
 We have also agreed to reimburse the underwriters for up to \$20,000 of their legal fees in connection with the review by FINRA of the terms of the offering.
 FBR has agreed to reimburse us for our actual out of pocket expenses, up to a maximum amount of three (3%) percent of the gross proceeds received from the sale of our common stock to investors other than FBR or its affiliates (the "Expense Reimbursement").
 In the event the Expense Reimbursement is less than three (3%) percent of the gross proceeds received from the sale of our common stock to investors other than FBR or its affiliates, FBR has agreed to forego the portion of the expense reimbursement referenced above equal to (i) three (3%) percent of the gross proceeds received from the sale of our common stock to investors other than FBR or its affiliates, less (ii) the Expense Reimbursement (which amount shall not be less than zero).
 We estimate that the total expenses of the offering payable by us, taking into account the Expense Reimbursement and excluding underwriting discounts and commissions, will be approximately \$800,000.

 Listing.
-Our common stock has been approved for listing on the NASDAQ under the trading symbol "NMIH."
+We have applied to list our common stock on the NASDAQ.
+We have reserved the trading symbol "NMIH."
 In order to meet the requirements for listing on that exchange, the underwriters intend to sell at least the minimum number of shares to at least the minimum number of beneficial owners as required by that exchange.